av-savchenko/face-emotion-recognition/python-package/README.md

 ## License

-The code of HSEmotions Python Library is released under the Apache-2.0 License.
+The code of HSEmotion Python Library is released under the Apache-2.0 License.
 There is no limitation for both academic and commercial usage.

 ## Installing